bkacjios/lua-mumble/README.md

 -- Returns the capacity of the buffer, which is the total amount of space allocated Number capacity = buffer.capacity

+-- Returns if the buffer has no data available to be read.
+-- Works by checking if the read head position equals the write head position.
+Boolean isEmpty = buffer:isEmpty()

 -- Returns the current read_head position in the buffer Number read_head = buffer.read_head, same as buffer:seek("read")